This is a secure and private form. Please be sure to fill it out completely so we can better serve you.

 If you are running late, it will cut into your appointment time.

 This policy is in place out of respect for our therapists and our clients.
 Cancellations with less than 24-hour notice are difficult to fill.
 By giving last minute notice or no notice at all, you prevent someone else from being able to schedule into that time slot.

-By signing below, you acknowledge that you have read and understand the Cancellation Policy for On Point Acupuncture & Wellness as described above.
+By signing below, you acknowledge that you have read and understood the Cancellation Policy for On Point Acupuncture & Wellness as described above.

 Thank you for your understanding and cooperation.

-I have read and understand the 24 Hour Appointment Cancellation Policy
+I have read and understood the 24 Hour Appointment Cancellation Policy

 Kalpesh L. Patel, L.Ac.